acedmonkeys/acedmonkeys.github.io/_projects/2_robot_hand.md

 The housing is a snap-fit shell and is easily removable, giving easy access to the electronics.

 Below is a video of an initial test run of our hand.

 <div class="video">
   <iframe width="560" height="315" margin="auto" src="https://www.youtube.com/embed/0-3BCeAxWb4?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+The CAD for this project was done in Autodesk Fusion 360.